zaigie/stream-infer/README.md

 ...

 # Offline inference
-dispatcher = RequestDispatcher.create(offline=True, max_size=140)
+dispatcher = RequestDispatcher.create(offline=True, max_size=30)

 # Real-time inference
-dispatcher = RequestDispatcher.create(max_size=150)
+dispatcher = RequestDispatcher.create(max_size=15)
 ```

+You may have noticed that the instantiation of dispatcher differs between offline and real-time inference.
+This is because **in real-time inference, playback and inference are not in the same process**, and both need to share the same dispatcher, only the offline parameter has been changed, but the internal implementation uses the DispatcherManager agent.

 > [!CAUTION]
-> You may have noticed that the instantiation of dispatcher differs between offline and real-time inference.
-This is because **in real-time inference, playback and inference are not in the same process**, and both need to share the same dispatcher, only the offline parameter has been changed, but the internal implementation uses the DispatcherManager agent.
+> For the `max_size` parameter, the default value is 30, which keeps the latest 30 frames of ndarray data in the buffer. **The larger this parameter, the more memory the program occupies!**
+>
+> It is recommended to set it to `max_size = max(frame_count * (frame_step if frame_step else 1))` based on the actual inference interval.

 ### Inference